The Arc of Tennessee ®

 - ADAPT: National grassroots community that organizes disability rights activists to engage in nonviolent direct action.

-- American Association of People with Disabilities: organizes the disability community be a powerful voice for change.
+- American Association of People with Disabilities: organizes the disability community to be a powerful voice for change.

 - The Council on Quality and Leadership: provides person-centered supports and services for people with disabilities.